jitsi/handbook/docs/devops-guide/quickstart.md

 To load the values and check them look [here](#systemd-details) for details.

 _Note_: By default, anyone who has access to your jitsi instance will be able to start a conference: if your server is open to the world, anyone can have a chat with anyone else.
-If you want to limit the ability to start a conference to registered users, set up a "secure domain".
-Follow the instructions at https://github.com/jitsi/jicofo#secure-domain.
+If you want to limit the ability to start a conference to registered users, follow the instructions to set up a [secure domain](secure-domain).

 ### Confirm that your installation is working